usc-isi-i2/t2wml/README.md

 1. `Backend` - runs the Python backend.
 2. `Build and Watch GUI` - this task runs the npm `dev` script which builds the GUI and contiously watches for changes.
+3. `Lint and Watch GUI` - this tasks continuously scans the sources for errors and updates the Problems pane.
 3. `Start GUI` - opens the Electron based GUI.

 The GUI will not work unless the backend is up and running.